llxxbb/TaskLoader/README.md

 # TaskLoader

-Automatic to load tasks, dispatch them to multipy threads to process it.
+Automatic to load tasks, dispatch them to multiple threads to process it.

 ## Features